 - Out-of-state drivers

-During winter months, Phoenix’s population swells with seasonal residents (“snowbirds”), which can create insurance complications if:
+During winter, Phoenix’s population swells with seasonal residents (“snowbirds”).
+This can create insurance issues if:

 - The other driver has out-of-state insurance